 Number of awards anticipated: One

-Total available funding: Up to $75,000 USD of FY21 ECA and U.S. Embassy Singapore public diplomacy program funds are available.
-There is potential for more funds to be made available if the budget is commensurate with the project goals, pending approvals and availability of funds
+Total available funding: Up to $30,000 USD of FY 2021 public diplomacy program funds are available.
+There is potential for more funds to be made available if the budget is commensurate with the project goals, pending approvals and availability of funds.

 Cooperative agreement.
 Cooperative agreements are different from grants in that bureau/embassy staff are more actively involved in the project implementation.
-Working closely with the U.S. Embassy in Singapore, the Recipient shall develop a robust reporting system, a schedule of program events, and division of roles and responsibilities with EducationUSA and U.S. Embassy Singapore.
+Working closely with the Embassy, the recipient shall develop a robust reporting system, a schedule of program events, and clear division of roles and responsibilities.

 Regular, transparent communications via email, phone and video conference calls, and face-to-face meetings (as appropriate) throughout the period of performance are critical to the success of this cooperative agreement.

-All major elements of the program and its content require advance approval by the U.S. Embassy in Singapore, including, but not limited to:
+All major elements of the program and its content require advance approval by U.S. Embassy Singapore, including, but not limited to:

 - Design and content of all collaterals, marketing, publicity, and media products; and